conhanley/Friends/README.md

 <hr>

-<p><strong>(Optional)</strong>: If you have time, you may consider modifying your application to persistently store files (in this lab, we did this locally, but on a full application you would want to use a cloud storage).
-You can read more about how to integrate Carrierwave with Amazon S3 <a href="https://github.com/carrierwaveuploader/carrierwave">here</a>, scroll down to "Using Amazon S3".
+<p><strong>(Optional)</strong>: If you have time, you may consider modifying your application to persistently store your friend's photos (in this lab, we did this locally, but on a full application you would want to use a cloud storage).
+You can read more about how to integrate Carrierwave with Amazon S3 <a href="https://github.com/carrierwaveuploader/carrierwave">here</a>.
+Scroll down to where it talks about "Using Amazon S3".
 This is optional because the signup for S3 is a bit of a pain, but after that you can start uploading files with persistent storage for free (up to a certain limit).</p>

 <h1>Template Samples</h1>